Anime and the Adverse Effects of Growth

 Shonen Jump anime magazine

-Before, kids around the world would be introduced to staples like “Pokémon” or “Naruto” and either leave anime behind as they got older or branch out to ‘anime for anime people’ shows.
-Now, even the most ardent of anime lovers are more vocal about Shonen Jump shows than anything made for ‘real anime fans.’
+Before, kids around the world would be introduced to staples like Pokémon or Naruto and either leave anime behind as they got older or branch out to ‘anime for anime people’ shows.
+Now, even the most ardent fans are often more vocal about Shonen Jump spectacles than the experimental works traditionally associated with ‘real anime fans,’ with much of the conversation dominated by major releases like Jujutsu Kaisen or Sakamoto Days.
 It mirrors the shambling world of cinephilia, filled with so-called movie buffs chastising Martin Scorsese for ‘not getting’ superhero films.
 The difference here, though, is: who could blame anime fans?

-Admittedly, like the moé boom before isekai, and the borderline softcore material before that, ‘anime for anime people’ has always produced a lot of crap; every so-called ‘masterpiece’ is released alongside a heap of dung no one has thought about since it finished airing.
+Admittedly, like the moé boom before isekai and the borderline softcore trends before that, ‘anime for anime people’ has always produced its share of forgettable titles; every so-called ‘masterpiece’ arrives alongside dozens of shows that fade from memory soon after airing.
 Works of Japanese animation that strive for some greater artistic or narrative expression, as opposed to just profit, are fewer and further between than ever before.

 Cowboy Bebop Anime